To Be Announced: Group announcement and coalition announcement

-Let us elaborate on the simultaneity of a group announcement.
-When three agents $a,b,c$ respectively say $\psi_a$, $\psi_b$, and $\psi_c$, we get the announcement $\Box_a \psi_a \et \Box_b \psi_b \et \Box_c \psi_c$.
-So this is a {\em simultaneous} announcement consisting of three conjuncts.
-We do not model them as {\em successive} announcements.
-The difference matters, because the value of $\Box_b \psi_b$ \emph{before} the announcement of $\Box_a\psi_a$ may be different from the value of $\Box_b \psi_b$ \emph{after} the announcement of $\Box_a\psi_a$ (the so-called Moorean phenomena).
-Still, we need not imagine simultaneous announcements as everybody talking at the same time.
-Public announcement is a misnomer for a \emph{public event}, such as `the three children who know that they are muddy now step forward' in the muddy children problem.
-This can be observed when done simultaneously.
+{\em Group Announcement Logic} GAL is a variation of APAL with, instead of quantifiers $\dia{!}$, quantifiers $\dia{!_G}\phi$, for any group of agents $G \subseteq A$, meaning `$\phi$ is true after a simultaneous truthful public announcement by the agents in $G$' \cite{agotnesetal:2008,agotnesetal.jal:2010}.

-The semantics are as follows.
-A set of formulas is quantifier-free if all formulas in the set are quantifier-free.
-Given $\dia{!_G}\phi$ we imagine the remaining agents in $A\setminus{G}$ staying silent.
+The semantics are as follows, where a set of formulas is quantifier-free if all formulas in the set are quantifier-free (so the members of $\{\psi_a \mid a \in G\}$ below are in $\lang(\Dia,!)$).
+Given $\dia{!_G}\phi$, we imagine the remaining agents in $A\setminus{G}$ staying silent.
 Therefore, $\dia{!_\emptyset}\phi$ is equivalent to $\phi$.
-Whatever the $G$ in $\dia{!_G}$, all agents in $A$ are always listening.
+Whatever the $G$ in $\dia{!_G}$, all agents in $A$ are always listening: whatever public announcement is made, it is always observed by all agents, and in the same way.

 \begin{example} Given are two agents $a,b$ such that $a$ knows whether $p$ and $b$ knows whether $q$ (and this is common knowledge), and let in fact $p$ be true and $q$ be false (the underlined state).
-Anne $(a)$ can achieve that Bill knows whether $p$, namely by informing him of the value of $p$, and Bill $(b)$ can similarly achieve that Anne knows whether $q$. {\em Neither} agent can achieve both outcomes at the same time, but together they can achieve that (the announcement of $\Box_a p \et \Box_b \neg q$ results in the singleton model consisting of state $10$ only, as depicted in the next Example~\ref{ex.four}).
+Anne $(a)$ can achieve that Bill knows whether $p$, namely by informing him of the value of $p$, and Bill $(b)$ can similarly achieve that Anne knows whether $q$.
+Neither agent can achieve both outcomes at the same time, but together they can achieve that.

-We can evaluate in the square model in the middle that \begin{itemize} \item $10 \models \dia{!_a} \Box_b p$ but $10 \not\models \dia{!_b} \Box_b p$ \item $10 \models \dia{!_b} \Box_a \neg q$ but $10 \not\models \dia{!_a} \Box_a \neg q$ \item $10 \models \dia{!_{ab}} (\Box_b p \et \Box_a \neg q)$ but $10 \not\models \dia{!_a} (\Box_b p \et \Box_a \neg q)$ and $10 \not\models \dia{!_b} (\Box_b p \et \Box_a \neg q)$ \end{itemize} Whatever the actual state, $a$ and $b$ can get to know it on this model by `collaborating' in the $\dia{!_{ab}}$ sense. \end{example}
+We can evaluate in the square model $M$ in the middle that \begin{itemize} \item $M_{10} \models \dia{!_a} \Box_b p$ but $M_{10} \not\models \dia{!_b} \Box_b p$ \item $M_{10} \models \dia{!_b} \Box_a \neg q$ but $M_{10} \not\models \dia{!_a} \Box_a \neg q$ \item $M_{10} \models \dia{!_{ab}} (\Box_b p \et \Box_a \neg q)$ but $M_{10} \not\models \dia{!_a} (\Box_b p \et \Box_a \neg q)$ and $M_{10} \not\models \dia{!_b} (\Box_b p \et \Box_a \neg q)$ \end{itemize} Whatever the actual state, $a$ and $b$ can get to know it on this model by collaborating in the $\dia{!_{ab}}$ sense. \end{example}